 Professional Water Testing

 If you find that your water is contaminated or if you are not comfortable to run your own tests, contacting a professional water tester is always a good choice.
-They can determine if your water is safe though if an issue is detected they will not be able to provide a solution unless the problem is simple to detect.
+They can determine if your water is safe though if an issue is detected, they will not provide a solution unless the problem is simple to detect.
 Water contamination issues should be inspected by a plumber or your local water board.

-You can expect to pay $150-$200 for tests which you post to a testing lab or $300+ to have a professional water tester visit your property.
+You can expect to pay $200-$500 for tests you post to a testing lab or $300+ to have a professional water tester visit your property.